-Our board-certified anesthesiologists are affiliated with Advocate Christ Hospital and Medical Center, and are dedicated solely to serving the special needs of outpatient surgery patients.
-Several possess specialized training in pediatric anesthesia.
+Our board-certified anesthesiologists are affiliated with Ambulatory Anesthesiologists of Chicago, LLC. and are dedicated solely to serving the special needs of outpatient surgery patients.

 Our anesthesiologists follow the practice guidelines established by the American Society of Anesthesiologists (ASA), the national educational, research and scientific association of physicians which maintains the standards of the medical practice of anesthesiology.